by Susan Flantzer © Unofficial Royalty 2015

 In May 1900, Queen Mother Emma and Queen Wilhelmina traveled to Schwarzburg-Rudolstadt in present-day Thuringia, Germany to meet with three marriage candidates: Prince Friedrich Wilhelm of Prussia (a great-grandson of King Willem I of the Netherlands) and two sons of Friedrich Franz II, Grand Duke of Mecklenburg-Schwerin.
 Only one of the Mecklenburg-Schwerin brothers showed up, Heinrich of Mecklenburg-Schwerin, and it was him that Emma and Wilhelmina selected.
 The engagement was announced on October 16, 1900.
 The wedding preparations were overshadowed by the deaths of Wilhelmina’s uncle Karl Alexander, Grand Duke of Saxe-Weimar-Eisenach on January 5, 1901, and Queen Victoria of the United Kingdom on January 22, 1901.

-It was imperative that Wilhelmina provide herself with an heir or the Dutch throne would pass to her second cousin Wilhelm Ernst, Grand Duke of Saxe-Weimar-Eisenach, a grandson of Wilhelmina’s aunt Sophie.
+Wilhelmina needed to provide herself with an heir or the Dutch throne would pass to her second cousin Wilhelm Ernst, Grand Duke of Saxe-Weimar-Eisenach, a grandson of Wilhelmina’s aunt Sophie.
 On November 9, 1901, Wilhelmina had her first miscarriage.
 In March 1902, it was announced that the Queen was pregnant again, but a month later Wilhelmina was seriously ill with typhoid fever.
 She miscarried again in May 1902 and her condition was life-threatening.
 Wilhelmina recovered and on July 23, 1906, she had a third miscarriage.
 At the end of 1908, an announcement was made that Wilhelmina was once again pregnant and her only child Juliana was born.
 After Juliana’s birth, Wilhelmina suffered two additional miscarriages in 1912.

 On November 22, 1962, the Dutch government announced that while there was no reason for immediate concern, Wilhelmina’s health had taken a turn for the worse.
 On November 28, 1962, Wilhelmina died at the age of 82 due to heart disease.
 After Wilhelmina’s death, it was announced that her condition during the last weeks of her life was more serious than had been announced.
 Wilhelmina was buried on December 8, 1962, in the royal crypt at the Nieuwe Kerk in Delft.
 According to her wishes, white dress was the protocol at her funeral.